Craft configuration on fortrabbit¶

-It will contain a value when you have installed Craft 3 correctly on your local machine.
+It will contain a value if you have installed Craft 3 correctly on your local machine.
 Copy that line.
 Go to the App's ENV vars settings in the Dashboard and paste that line.
 Here is the direct link:

 That ENV var is already set.
 Just replace it with your local one.
 Also see the official Craft guide on that topic to learn about the different ways to create the key.

 TLDR: No need to configure the MySQL database connection for fortrabbit, it should already be set.
-On fortrabbit the environment variables are getting seeded from the ones set in the Dashboard (not from the .env file).
-When you have chosen Craft in the Software Preset while have creating the App, all ENV vars at fortrabbit are already pre-populated.
+On fortrabbit the environment variables are seeded from the ones set in the Dashboard (not from the .env file).
+If you chose Craft in the Software Preset when creating the App, all ENV vars at fortrabbit will already be pre-populated.
 If not, see here.

 Now, your local Craft installation should already have created a MySQL database with a few tables in it.
-The fortrabbit database, on the other side, is still empty.
+The fortrabbit database, on the other hand, is still empty.
 Now, export your local database and import it to the fortrabbit remote.
 Head over to our MySQL export & import guide to learn how to access the database on fortrabbit and export/import tables.